F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Filing an Informal Complaint

-To file an Informal Complaint, a Complainant must submit Discrimination and Harassment Complaint Form online, in person or via electronic mail.
+To file an Informal Complaint, a Complainant must submit the Discrimination and Harassment Complaint Form online, in person, or via electronic mail.
 The form must be submitted to the Institutional Equity Office within 180 days of the incident of Discrimination or Harassment or, where the Discrimination or Harassment is of an ongoing nature, within 180 days from the most recent incident.
 The Institutional Equity Office can provide assistance in completing the form.
 To request the Discrimination and Harassment Complaint Form, click here.

 Participation in the Informal Resolution Process is interactive and voluntary.
 However, the Complainant may ask to conclude the process at any time.
 The Institutional Equity Office will take steps to ensure the privacy of the Complainant and Respondent during the Informal Resolution Process to the extent maintenance of privacy does not interfere with the University's obligation to address allegations of Discrimination and/or Harassment.
+Informal resolution is not available in cases alleging Hazing.

 Processing of Informal Complaints

 The Institutional Equity Office may take appropriate steps to resolve the Informal Complaint.
-Possible resolutions by agreement of the Parties may include, but are not limited to: an apology to the Complainant; assisting the Respondent to better understand the effects of their conduct and ways in which this behavior could be changed; participation in educational programs about equal opportunity or Harassment; verbal or written reprimands; or other interventions or actions aimed at ending the Discrimination or Harassment, preventing its recurrence, and addressing its effects.
+Possible resolutions by agreement of the Parties may include, but are not limited to: an apology to the Complainant; assisting the Respondent to better understand the effects of their conduct and ways in which this behavior could be changed; participation in educational programs about equal opportunity or Harassment; verbal or written reprimands; or other interventions or actions aimed at ending the Discrimination or Harassment, preventing its recurrence, and remedying its effects.

 Conclusion of the Informal Resolution Process